Optimal witnessing of the quantum Fisher information with few measurements: Calculations in the symmetric subspace

+In this section, we prove an important fact, which can be used to simplify our calculations.

-In this section we prove that if a permutationally invariant $N$-qubit Hamiltonian $H$ has a nondegenerate ground state, then the ground state is in the symmetric subspace if $N>2.$ An analogous statement holds for the maximal eigenvalue.
-This is a well-known fact, we give a proof only for completeness.
+{\it Observation 4.} If a permutationally invariant $N$-qubit Hamiltonian $H$ has a nondegenerate ground state, then the ground state is in the symmetric subspace if $N>2.$ An analogous statement holds for the maximal eigenvalue.